 This infographic explains the fundamentals of typography and the classifications into which fonts are sorted.
-Running though these and cross-checking with your business can help define if you are a serif business, sans, script fan, or some combo of all three.
+Running through these and cross-checking with your business can help define if you are a serif business, sans, script fan, or some combo of all three.
 A graphic designer will likely refer to your font options using these terms when choosing fonts for your business.

 A designer’s eye

-Someone who works with fonts is trained to be sensitive to the various styles, history, usage trends, paired with the concept behind your business when selecting typefaces for you.
+Someone who works with fonts is trained to be sensitive to the various styles, history, and usage trends, paired with the concept behind your business when selecting typefaces for you.
 At any given time I’ve got a dozen or so fonts I’ve been crushing on that I look at first when picking fonts for a client.
 And because I work with a lot of branding, it’s important to be aware of what else is going on in the landscape to make sure I don’t repeat or copy anyone else’s font usage exactly.
 It’s mostly research, and scrolling through pages and pages of typefaces from various type foundries, but there’s also a whiff of gut reaction (like oooh yes this one is perfect) that comes into play too.
 It’s hard to explain exactly, but not everything can be totally systematic when working with visuals.
-Otherwise it wouldn’t be an art, it would be a science!
+Otherwise, it wouldn’t be an art, it would be a science!

 I start looking by picking out 3-4 adjectives that describe the client or their work and punch that into MyFonts.com (my most often used font service) to start the process.
 Are they upscale & glamorous?
 Or more no-frills and approachable?
 Friendly and sweet or refined and austere?
 Are their products handmade, or manufactured?
 Are they on the edge of the trends or prefer a more classic approach?
-If the business involves creative work like illustration or photography, a memorable display font for their name and a simple font for supporting information is typically enough – most of the “brand” comes from their work and whatever graphics I select or create need to highlight their work instead of compete with it.
+If the business involves creative work like illustration or photography, a memorable display font for their name and a simple font for supporting information is typically enough – most of the “brand” comes from their work, and whatever graphics I select or create need to highlight their work instead of compete with it.

 Choosing font combinations

-Once I have a couple options in mind, I pick 1-2 well-contrasting others for uniqueness, pizazz and that extra special something.
+Once I have a couple of options in mind, I pick 1-2 well-contrasting others for uniqueness, pizazz, and that extra special something.
 More contrast is best, as using two similar typefaces won’t be dramatic enough.
 Almost all online font providers allow basic typesetting in words of your choice which helps get a better “real life” sense.
-Sometimes I screen shot this text and bring it into Photoshop to manipulate it even more to test it out, but this is a tedious way to typeset and means replicating this work with the real font once its been purchased so it’s not my first choice if I can avoid it.
+Sometimes I screenshot this text and bring it into Photoshop to manipulate it even more to test it out, but this is a tedious way to typeset and means replicating this work with the real font once its been purchased so it’s not my first choice if I can avoid it.